13 12 21

-Applications for the 2018 Teachers Mutual Bank Principals Scholarship are now closed.
+Applications for the 2019 Teachers Mutual Bank Principal's Scholarship are open.

 Jennifer Parratt is the 2018 recipient of the Teachers Mutual Bank Principal Scholarship.
-As the Principal of James Fallon High School.
-James Fallon High School is a rural comprehensive high school.
-The school encompasses substantial diversity for its rural community.
-The school community strives to personalise learning for every student providing a rich diversity of experiences.
+Jennifer is the Principal of James Fallon High School, a rural comprehensive high school with substantial diversity.
+The school community strives to personalise learning for every student, providing a rich diversity of experiences.

 Melissa Proctor is the 2017 winner of the Teachers Mutual Bank Harvard Scholarship.
 As the Principal of Bass Hill Public School, she has been in the role for 3 years and in that time has turned the school around so that it is no longer viewed by the community as a school “not to go to”.

 Her ability to implement a completely different culture at Bass Hill and reduce the suspensions from 50 to 0 in three years makes her an excellent candidate for the Teachers Mutual Bank Harvard Scholarship.

 Melissa was selected against a highly competitive field.
 She has several held leadership positions including:

 L-R: Public Education Foundation Executive Director, David Hetherington, Principal Bass Hill Public School, Melissa Proctor and Teachers Mutual Bank CEO Steve James.

 2016 winner, Clayton Reedie, is the outstanding Principal of Dalmeny Public School, who will undertake a short professional education program to further his leadership skills at the Harvard Graduate School of Education.

 Clayton was awarded the scholarship because of his: